sentinel-hub/collections/collections/cnes-land-cover-map/README.md

 <img src="cnes-land-cover-validity-lyon.png" alt="CNES land cover validity around Lyon" width="100%"/>

 *CNES Land Cover validity 2020 around Lyon visualised in EO Browser*

+## Acknowledgements

+Ingestion of this dataset into public collection on Sentinel Hub was done with support of the European Union’s Horizon 2020 research and innovation programme under Grant Agreement No. 101004112.